cilium/cilium/Documentation/admin.rst

 ------------------------------------

-The networking configuration required on your Linux container node depends on the IP interconnectivity model you are using and your requirements regarding the reachability of your containers to/from resources outside the container cluster.
-For more details, see the Architecture Guide's section on :ref:`arch_ip_connectivity`.
+The networking configuration required on your Linux container node depends on the IP interconnectivity model in use and the whether the deployment requires containers in the cluster to reach or be reached by resources outside the cluster.
+For more details, see the Architecture Guide's section on :ref:`arch_ip_connectivity` .

 Overlay Mode - Container-to-Container Access
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^